和将棋 NEW -- now includes Wa Shogi

-This package bundles the WinBoard graphical user interface for Chess-like board games with two multi-variant 'engines' (as AI plugins for WinBoard are usually called).
+This package bundles the WinBoard graphical user interface for Chess-like board games with three multi-variant 'engines' (as AI plugins for WinBoard are usually called).
 Together these engines cover a reasonable range of Shogi variants.
-This includes both variants with drops (regular Shogi, Tori Shogi, Judkins Shogi and mini-Shogi), and variants without drops (Sho Shogi, Chu Shogi and Dai Shogi).
+This includes both variants with drops (regular Shogi, Tori Shogi, Wa Shogi, Judkins Shogi and mini-Shogi), and variants without drops (Sho Shogi, Chu Shogi and Dai Shogi).

 The WinBoard Alien Edition has special support for large Shogi variants, which, due to the excessively large number of required piece types, cannot be handled by the regular WinBoard or XBoard version.
 To solve this problem without the need to create an enormous number of piece bitmaps, (bitmaps are not scalable, so every board size would need a complete set of them), the WinBoard Alien Edition displays these extra pieces by simply writing a character (or a pair of characters, if the squares are large enough) from a kanji font on the board, and contains a list of all the Japanese names of the pieces to make that possible.
 (Don't forget to tick 'flip black' in the View -> Board dialog to display the opponent's pieces upside down!)

-The WinBoard Alien Edition supports Chu, Dai, Tenjuku, Dai Dai, Maka Dai Dai and Tai Shogi in this way, and is completely aware of all pieces occurring in these variants (kanji names and moves), so that they can be played with legality testing on.
-They can be selected from the New Variant menu (chu, dai, tenjiku, dada, maka or tai).
+The WinBoard Alien Edition supports Wa, Chu, Dai, Tenjuku, Dai Dai, Maka Dai Dai and Tai Shogi in this way, and is completely aware of all pieces occurring in these variants (kanji names and moves), so that they can be played with legality testing on.
+They can be selected from the New Variant menu (chu, dai, tenjiku, dada, maka or tai), except for Wa Shogi, which has to be started by selecting the Wa engine, or dragging the file wa.ini on top of the winboard.exe icon.
 Not all variants have engines that can play them, however, so some of the choices are only available when you run WinBoard in 'Game Viewer' mode.
 When WinBoard is running with an engine, you can only select variants supported by that particular engine.

 The smaller Shogi variants are supported in a different way (namely the normal way also available in the regular versions of WinBoard and XBoard).
 WinBoard has built-in bitmaps for the standard Shogi pieces at board size 'moderate' (kanji pieces), and board sizes 'middling' and 'bulky' (western Chess pictograms).
 So the representation can be chosen by changing the board size, and at some sizes you might not see some of the pieces at all, as only the pieces of western Chess have built-in bitmaps for every board size.